Warranty Plan Terms

 Important Notice

 We take misuse of cover and suspected fraudulent repair requests seriously.
-Any such activity may be reported to Action Fraud and could result in criminal prosecution.
-We may also share details with fraud prevention agencies, and in serious cases, a CIFAS fraud marker may be recorded against your credit profile.
-This can make it significantly more difficult for you to obtain insurance, finance, or credit in the future.
+Where we reasonably suspect fraud, we may investigate, decline the claim, and report the matter to relevant authorities.
+We may also share information with fraud prevention agencies and other organisations where lawful and appropriate.
+This may result in a fraud marker being applied by those agencies and could affect your ability to obtain insurance, finance, or credit in the future.

 This Warranty Plan is a discretionary product, not an insurance policy.
 It is provided entirely at the discretion of Cover Me Warranty Ltd, which means that while we aim to be fair, reasonable, and consistent, all repair requests are considered on a case-by-case basis and authorised solely at our discretion in line with the warranty terms.
 Although not regulated, this plan is built on the principles of fairness and flexibility.
 All repair requests are assessed at our discretion against the cover, limits and exclusions set out in these Warranty Terms.
 Discretion will not be used to overturn clear exclusions.
 We aim to help you get back on the road quickly without unnecessary stress or delays.